icors01/CSCI-5523-Traffic-Crash-Prediction2/README.md

 Supervised: logistic regression, gradient boosting (LightGBM/XGBoost).
 Poisson process to calculate the probability of a rare-event occurring within a fixed interval of time or space, given a known average rate of occurrence.

-## Milestones:
+## Milestones/Tasks:

-Use a grid generator to create the city grid cells and assign team roles for the project.
+✓ Create grid generation function to assign a grid of cells to an area - Adam Meyers

+✓ Create function to transform crash dataset to sort by cells and date - Adam Meyers

+✓ Create function to assign labels 1 for >= 1 crash tomorrow in same cell, 0 otherwise - Adam Meyers

+Identify and select the best features to include in the model (may require additional data beyond crash data i.e. weather data, traffic data, etc)

-Evaluate, transform, and load crash/collision dataset for pre-processing Assign labels 1 for >= 1 crash, 0 otherwise for classification and model training Identify and select the best features and the parameters for the model Train the model
+Identify the best parameters for the model

+Train the model

+Create evaluation plan

 Evaluate the model

 Create tables and figures to present our findings

 Make recommendations e.g. allocating more resources or targeting cells with higher predicted risk, revamping the road design, etc.

 Create a final report summarizing everything

 ## Evaluation Plan: